European people: European diaspora

 In 2015, an estimated 480 million people were part of the European diaspora, which comprises people of European origin not living in Europe.
 In some continents, this includes people who may be several generations removed from European societies and cultures due to historic levels of emigration from the continent during and after the Age of Discovery.
 Today, the Americas and Oceania are collectively home to the majority of people who can be identified as having at least some notable or consistent European ancestry outside of Europe.
 A 2015 analysis shows that the non-European country with the most people of European descent is the United States (223 million), followed by Brazil (91 million), Argentina (38 million), Canada (25 million), and Australia (20 million).
-The efforts by which European-origin populations expanded to eventually become the demographic majority in many parts of the New World occurred in tandem with the expansion of several European colonial empires, particularly those of the British, the French, the Spanish, and the Portuguese.
+The efforts by which European-origin populations expanded to eventually become the demographic majority in many parts of the New World occurred in tandem with the expansion of several European colonial empires, particularly those of the British, the French, the Spaniards, and the Portuguese.